Thomas(ine) Hall: Resettlement

-Local controversy
+Gender Boundaries in Warrosquyoacke

 Hall was not strict about presenting consistently as male in this new environment.
 Hall occasionally wore female clothing, which confused neighbors, masters, and captains of plantations.
-When queried about wearing women's clothes, Hall replied: "I goe in womans apparel to get a bitt for my Catt", apparently meaning that it allowed Hall to have sexual relations with men.
+When queried about wearing feminine clothes, Hall replied: "I goe in womans apparel to get a bitt for my Catt".
+It is unclear what Hall meant by this; scholars have suggested either that Hall dressed as a woman in order to seduce women, or in order to have sex with men.
 Sometimes, even when presenting as Thomasine, Hall was rumored to be having sexual relations with women.

-For example, stories spread that Hall had sexual relations with the maid nicknamed "Great Besse", who worked for the former governor of Virginia, Richard Bennett.
-This was an issue of criminal responsibility; as a male, Hall could be prosecuted for sexual misconduct with a servant.
-Hall accused a woman called Alice Long of spreading the rumor, but Long said that the story originated with Hall's previous employers the Tyoses.
+Stories spread that Hall had sexual relations with the maid nicknamed "Great Besse", who worked for the former governor of Virginia, Richard Bennett.
+Hall's biological sex was thus an issue of criminal responsibility; as a male, Hall could be prosecuted for sexual misconduct with a servant.
+Hall accused a woman called Alice Long of spreading the rumor, but Long said that the story originated with a servant of the Tyoses, Hall's previous employers.

 Residents of Warrosquyoacke claimed that Hall's changes of dress and sexual relations with members of both sexes were causing disorder.
-Lacking a local court or church to determine gender, the authority of the distinction fell to the laypersons, more specifically the married women of the village, who claimed experience with interpreting the female body.
-Three women–Alice Long, Dorothy Rodes, and Barbara Hall–decided to examine Hall's anatomy.
+Lacking a local court or church to determine biological sex, the authority of the distinction fell to the laypersons, more specifically the married women of the village, who claimed experience with interpreting the female body.
+Three women – Alice Long, Dorothy Rodes, and Barbara Hall – decided to examine Hall's anatomy.
 More than once, they entered Hall's home while Hall slept and observed Hall's genitalia.
 They decided that Hall lacked a "readable set of female genitalia" and persuaded Hall's plantation master, John Atkins, to confirm their determination.
 Atkins had previously claimed that Hall was female but, after inspecting Hall during sleep, agreed that Hall was male, having seen "a small piece of flesh protruding from [Hall's] body".
-Hall apparently claimed also to have female anatomy, described as "a peece of an hole", but Atkins and the women said that they could find no evidence of this.
+Hall apparently claimed also to have female anatomy, described as "a peece of an hole", but Atkins, Long, Rodes, and Barbara Hall said that they could find no evidence of this.

 Atkins ordered Hall to wear exclusively male clothing and urged the most prominent tobacco planter in the village, Captain Nathanial Bass, to punish Hall for "abuse".
 Bass confronted Hall and bluntly asked if Hall was a man or a woman.
 Hall claimed to be both, "although he had what appeared to be a small penis".
 Hall said that it was only an inch (2.5 cm) long and was not functional.
 Male incompetence was considered sufficient to determine female sex during the early modern colonial period, and Bass decided that Hall was not properly a man.
 This meant that Hall could not be prosecuted for debauching Besse.